luizpvas/functuts/priv/tutorials/en/01-how-to-setup-elm-in-a-phoenix-project.md

             model - 1
 ```

-We need to import the elm file from `js/app.js`, which is the entry point for webpack.
+We need to import this file from `js/app.js`, which is the entry point for webpack.
 The code below embeds the Elm application in an element with an id of "counter" — but the important bit is the `import` itself.
 If it works it means we're able to compile Elm code.

 ```js
 import "phoenix_html";